smarticoai/public-api/docs/interfaces/TTournamentDetailed.md

 # Interface: TTournamentDetailed

-TTournamentDetailed interface describes the information of the tournament item and includes list of participants, their scores and position in the tournament leaderboard
+TTournamentDetailed describes the information of the tournament item and includes list of participants, their scores and position in the tournament leaderboard

 ## Hierarchy